MLT-solutions/Py2MSIX/README.md

 * **Visual Manifest Editor:** Forget about hand-editing AppxManifest.xml.
 Input your Publisher Name, Version, and Identity in a clean GUI.
 * **One-Click Packaging:** Instantly converts your Python .exe or entire project directories (great for PyInstaller \--onedir builds) into a deployable .msix.
-* **Auto-Signing Pipeline:** Automatically generates a self-signed certificate and digitally signs your package in one step (requires Windows SDK).
 * **Smart Asset Generator:** Upload a single high-quality logo, and the app automatically resizes it to the required Store formats (44x44, 150x150, and Store Logo).
 * **Live Diagnostics:** View real-time build logs to troubleshoot MakeAppx or SignTool errors instantly without leaving the app.